 The portfolio of debt issued by financial institutions and corporate entities amounted to EUR 707 million at 31 December 2011.
 This portfolio is used in order to support NIBC's liquidity position.
 Bonds issued by financial institutions comprised 87% of this amount, and 13% were corporate bonds.
 Exposure was mainly located in the Netherlands (28%), the United Kingdom (14%), Germany (11%) and other Western European countries (28%).
 The remainder of the exposure comprises almost exclusively bonds of North American banks.
-In terms of industry sectors, all financial institutions fall within NIBC's financial services industry.
-Corporate debt investments primarily fall under financial services (63%) and agriculture & food (19%).
+In terms of industry sectors, all financial institutions fall within NIBC's financial services industry sector.
+Corporate debt investments primarily fall within financial services (63%) and agriculture & food (19%).
 Unlike at year-end 2010, at 31 December 2011 there were no Credit Default Swaps (CDS) outstanding in this portfolio.

-The total securitisation exposure amounted to EUR 705 million at 31 December 2011, all of which was located in Western Europe.
+The total securitisation exposure amounted to EUR 832 million at 31 December 2011, of which 85% was located in Western Europe and the remainder in North America.
 Note 54 to the consolidated financial statement provides more details on the geographic breakdown of NIBC's securitisations.